llobato/docs/docs/other/install-gwms-factory.md

        schedd_name="%RED%schedd_glideins2@FACTORY_HOSTNAME%ENDCOLOR%" verbosity="std" work_dir="OSG">

 You will need to modify the entry **name** and **gatekeeper**.
 This will determine the gatekeeper that you access.
 Specific gatekeepers often require specific "rsl" attributes that determine the job queue that you are in or other attributes.
 Add them in the _rsl_ attribute.

 Also, be sure to distribute your entries across the various HTCondor schedd work managers to balance load.
 To see the available schedd use `condor_status -schedd -l | grep Name`.

 Several schedd options are configured by default for you:  *schedd_glideins2, schedd_glideins3, schedd_glideins4, schedd_glideins5*, as well as the default *schedd*.

 This can be modified in the HTCondor configuration.
 Add any specific options, such as limitations on jobs/pilots or glexec/voms requirements in the entry section below the above line.

-If there is no match between **auth_metod** and **trust_domain** of the entry and the type and trust domain listed in one of the [credentials of one of the frontends](https://opensciencegrid.github.io/docs/other/install-gwms-frontend/) using this factory, then no job can run on that entry.
+If there is no match between *auth_metod* and *trust_domain* of the entry and the type and trust domain listed in one of the [credentials of one of the frontends](https://opensciencegrid.github.io/docs/other/install-gwms-frontend/) using this factory, then no job can run on that entry.

 The factory must advertise the correct Resource Name of each entry for accounting purposes.
 Then the factory must also advertise in the entry all the attributes that will allow to match the query expression used in the frontends connecting to this factory (e.g. `<factory query_expr='((stringListMember("%PINK%VO%ENDCOLOR%", GLIDEIN_Supported_VOs)))'>`) in the [VO frontend configuration document](https://opensciencegrid.github.io/docs/other/install-gwms-frontend/).

+**NOTE: Keep an eye on this part as we're dealing with singularity.**
 Then you must advertise correctly if the site supports **gLExec**.
 If it does not set *GLEXEC_BIN* to *NONE*, if **gLExec** is installed via OSG set it to **OSG**, otherwise set it to the path of !gLExec.

-For example this snippet advertises =GLIDEIN_Supported_VOs= attribute with the supported VO so that can be used with the query above in the VO frontend and says that the resource does not support !gLExec:
+For example this snippet advertises **GLIDEIN_Supported_VOs** attribute with the supported VO so that can be used with the query above in the VO frontend and says that the resource does not support !gLExec:

       :::xml